• Skip to primary navigation

 How to Cook a Ranch Steak

-Braising is a good option, but I choose to grill mine so that is what I will talk about here.
-You can marinade this steak, but it isn't required.
-It has enough flavor on it's own to be good with just kosher salt and freshly ground black pepper.
-If you like your steak well done, then this isn't a good choice for you.
-If this steak is cooked past medium it becomes quite tough.
+• You can marinate this steak, but it isn't required.
+It has enough flavor on its own to be good with just kosher salt and freshly ground black pepper.

-Is a Ranch Steak Worth Your Money
+Is a Ranch Steak Worth Your Money?

 Need more help figuring out what different cuts of beef are good for?
 Check out the entire collection of posts on the different beef cuts and how to cook them.